 Prologue: The 70’s at City Hall

-The 70′s was years of intense civic engagement worldwide and public interest for civic participation was something city hall, controlled by the NPA for the last 40 years, was not prepared to deal with.
+The 70’s was years of intense civic engagement worldwide and public interest for civic participation was something city hall, controlled by the NPA for the last previous 40 years, was not prepared to deal with.
 The Chinatown revolt on the freeway plan in 1967 is something the city hadn’t see coming.

 That had eventually lead to the formation of “The Electors Action Movement” (TEAM), and COPE in 1968, which made inroad to the council in 1968 (Philips and Hardwick for TEAM and Rankin for COPE). the four ensuing year, 68-62 was electric ones at city hall.
 Each development put forward by the administration was supported by the NPA, fought by COPE and TEAM, and ended to be defeated in drama, the apex of it being probably the third Georgia crossing in 1972, resulting in a full blow fiasco for the couplet NPA/administration.
 The only major project of the time which had been able to move forward was the Eaton center (sic).
-The NPA and the city administration was so distrusted that the NPA didn’t even present a candidate in the December 72 election, which was won by the TEAM.
-The first major decision of the new mayor, Art Phillips, has been to dismiss the director of planning of the time, Gerald Sutton-Brown. other dismissal and administration re-organization was on the TEAM menu leaving a vacuum in the city hall affair
+The NPA and the city administration was so distrusted that the NPA didn’t even present a mayoral candidate in the December 72 election, which was won by the TEAM.
+The first major decision of the new mayor, Art Phillips, had been to dismiss the director of planning of the time, Gerald Sutton-Brown. other dismissals and administration re-organization was on the TEAM menu leaving a vacuum in the city hall affair

 The W.A.C Bennett government is defeated by the NDP, in the Provincial election of August 1972.
 The Provincial plan for the Vancouver Courthouse is stopped.
 Naturally (sic), considering his previous work on the site, Erickson will be the architect of choice.